-At the same time there is an ongoing trend where innovative ICT solutions are being adopted in support of every day farm operations.
-Consequently, there is a wide range of data flows to and from farms, part of them being of relevance for policy evaluation and monitoring.
+At the same time there is an ongoing trend where innovative ICT solutions are being adopted in support of everyday farm operations.
+Consequently, there is a wide range of data flows from and to farms, part of them being relevant to policy evaluation and monitoring.
 A future monitoring system should make optimal use of these different sources of data and modern ICT based data capturing systems.
-As part of its ongoing move to simplify and modernise the EU's CAP, the European Commission (EC) is already adopting new rules that allow a range of modern technologies to be used when carrying out checks for area-based CAP payments.
-These include the possibility to completely replace physical checks on farms (On-The-Spot-Checks, OTSC) with a system of automated checks based on Earth Observation data products (EO) (e.g. with the use of satellite data), in combination with Internet of Things (IoT) and other digital technologies (Freire et al., 2019).
-The development of such automated monitoring systems is expected to
+As part of its ongoing aim to simplify and modernise the EU's CAP, the European Commission (EC) is already adopting new rules that allow a range of modern technologies to be used when carrying out checks for area-based CAP payments.
+These include the possibility to completely replace physical checks on farms (On-The-Spot-Checks, OTSC) with a system of automated cross checks based on Earth Observation data products (EO) (e.g. with the use of satellite data), in combination with Internet of Things (IoT) and other digital cap/financial-assurance/managing-payments_en